How Much Does It Cost to Mount and Balance 4 Tires?

 This process can take some time, depending on the experience of the one performing the process and the tools on hand.

-Once the tire is mounted on the rim, the tire is filled to its recommended psi before it moves to the balancing stage.
+Once the tire is mounted on the rim, it is filled to its recommended psi before moving to the balancing stage.

-To properly balance a tire, the old weights must be removed from the rim.
+The old weights must be removed from the rim to properly balance a tire.

 After removing the weights and cleaning the wheels, place the wheel on a balancer and wait for the machine to diagnose.